-Use tools like Trim and Billshark to save you money.
+Use tools like Trim and Truebill to save you money.
 Trim will go through your expenses and find recurring charges like your Pandora subscription or gym membership.
 If you want to cancel them (you do), Trim will take care of it for you.

 Billshark will negotiate lower rates on things like your cable, phone, and internet bills.
 Whatever you’re paying now, Billshark can probably reduce that amount.